ssokeem/ybigta_js/README.md

-## ybigta_junior_session 👩‍💻
+## YBIGTA JUNIOR SESSION 👩‍💻
-This is a repository for submitting assignments for educational sessions.
+This is a repository for submitting assignments of DA Junior Session.